Title: | Refitting and Spatial Analysis in Archaeology |

 g <- frag.simul.process(n.components=20, vertices=50, disturbance=.15) g <- frag.edges.weighting(g, layer.attr="layer") ## Not run: frag.simul.compare(g, layer.attr="layer", iter=30)

-frag.simul.process(initial.layers=2, n.components, vertices=Inf, edges=Inf, balance=.5, components.balance=.5, disturbance=0, aggreg.factor=0, planar=FALSE, asymmetric.transport.from=NULL, from.observed.graph=NULL, observed.layer.attr=NULL)
+frag.simul.process(initial.layers=2, n.components=NULL, vertices=Inf, edges=Inf, balance=.5, components.balance=.5, disturbance=0, aggreg.factor=0, planar=FALSE, asymmetric.transport.from=NULL, from.observed.graph=NULL, observed.layer.attr=NULL)

-frag.simul.process(initial.layers=2, n.components, vertices=Inf, edges=Inf, balance=.5, components.balance=.5, disturbance=0, aggreg.factor=0, planar=FALSE, asymmetric.transport.from=NULL, from.observed.graph=NULL, observed.layer.attr=NULL)
+frag.simul.process(initial.layers=2, n.components=NULL, vertices=Inf, edges=Inf, balance=.5, components.balance=.5, disturbance=0, aggreg.factor=0, planar=FALSE, asymmetric.transport.from=NULL, from.observed.graph=NULL, observed.layer.attr=NULL)

 initial.layers |

 Integer (1 or 2).
-Number of hypothetical stratigraphic layers to use as initial condition. |
+Number of hypothetical spatial units (e.g. layers) to use as initial condition. |

 n.components |

 Integer.
-Number of objects to fragment (connected components). |
+Innitial number of objects (connected components). |

 vertices |

 Integer.
-Number of fragments (vertices). |
+Final number of fragments (vertices). |

 edges |

 Integer.
-Number of connection relationships between fragments (edges). |
+Final number of connection relationships between fragments (edges). |

 balance |

 Numeric ]0;1[.
-Proportion of fragments to generate in the first layer before applying disturbances. |
+Proportion of fragments to generate in the first spatial unit before applying disturbance. |

 components.balance |

 Numeric ]0;1[.
-Proportion of components in the first layer before applying fragmentation (only used when initial.layers=2). |
+Proportion of objects (connected components) in the first spatial unit before applying fragmentation (only used when initial.layers=2). |

 disturbance |

 Numeric [0;1].
-Proportion of fragments to randomly move from one layer to another. |
+Final proportion of fragments moved from one spatial unit to the other. |

 aggreg.factor |